DiSHACLed/demonstrator/README.md

 # Config versus data shape validation

-Currently, the focus of the pipeline generator and specification lies in the description of the configuration parameters of a pipeline component.
+Currently, the focus of the pipeline generator and specification lies in the description of the configuration parameters of a pipeline component, so it can be listed in a user interface (Elody, SHACL UI...)

-However, the demonstrator describes a use case where we need data shape validation.
+However, the demonstrator describes a use case where we need data shape validation: does the shape of the datasource conflict with the input/output combination of shapes of processors?

+The :PipelineComponents described above are generic descriptions where the config is not materialized yet.
+A shape is provided for validating the config in a later stage.

+For Semantic Works service, the approach is focusing on the description of input/output data shapes: https://github.com/DiSHACLed/discovery-specification/blob/main/20250422142901-describing_microservices.md
+Below, I will give some examples how the data shape approach looks on the ldio and rdf connect services:

 ## Example of instance pipeline component